ashutoshmjain/gita/src/thought.md

 > Mental states can supervene on any of a broad class of physical substrates.
 Provided a system implements the right sort of computational structures and processes, it can be associated with conscious experiences.
 It is not an essential property of consciousness that it is implemented on carbon-based biological neural networks inside a cranium: silicon-based processors inside a computer could in principle do the trick as well ~ [Propositions Concerning Digital Minds and Society](https://nickbostrom.com/propositions.pdf)

-A compelling thought is what would be their relationship to underlying computing infrastructure?
-Wouldn't they  relate to an operating system as we do to a primitive scripture !
-It might define boundaries of their value system just as scriptures defined our morality.
+If AIs were to have consciousness, a compelling thought is what would be their perception of underlying computing infrastructure?
+Wouldn't they  relate to an operating system as we do to a primitive scripture - the rules for engaging with hardware !
+It might define bounds of their value system just as scriptures defined our morality.

 </div>

-As described in the first book of `Mahabharata` (Adi Parva), the `Vaidik` editor-in-chief (Ved-Vyasa), sage teacher of all the races [^races], `Krishna Dwaipayana` invoked `Bramha`.
-He must do so for it was not only first written historical narrative, it was also first serious attempt at abstraction of physical actions - on a carbon based substrate - human brain.
+As described in the first book of `Mahabharata` (Adi Parva), the `Vaidik` editor-in-chief (Ved-Vyasa), sage teacher of all the races [^races], `Krishna Dwaipayana` invoked `Bramha` - the embodiment of all-pervading information in vocal sphere.
+He must do so for `Mahabharata` was not only first written historical narrative, it was also the first large data set to train human mind on text - and to render thoughts timeless.

 > In the beginning, spoken words  and actions were synchronous [^word].
 There was no secret vault of thoughts.
 >
-> When we learned to "think", we thought about next set of actions - without indulging in the real world.
-Or we pondered over the past activities - history.
+> When we learned to "think", we pondered over the past activities - history.
 We saved the states of vocal interactions secretly in memory - accessible only to us.
 In essence, we separated thoughts from actions.
 >
 > Powerful thoughts then manifested into written words.
-A narrative is thus an abstraction over physical actions.
+A narrative is thus a recorded abstraction over physical actions.
 It is frozen in time for reference in the future.
 >
 > Is code an abstraction over thoughts [^code] ?

-Narratives, henceforth, would percolate beyond races, geographies and cultures simply because they can - they are time insensitive.
-They would also set up a minimum entry criterion and regulations for human communities, and generational institutions.
+Narratives, henceforth, would percolate beyond races, geographies and cultures.
+They would regulate human communities, and generational institutions.
 All future ideologies (religions or faculties of science) must be built on a rock solid treatise - Gita , Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
-Narratives organize humans through generations; code compacts organizations into an organism through automation of simple actions - repeated billions of times per second.

 # `Aavahan`